Economic and Political Overview

 Current Political Context

 Tunisia is characterised by a very unstable political context.
 In October 2019, Kais Saied won the presidential elections over Nabil Karoui and seized exceptional powers in the context of social unrest due to the worsening economic situation caused by the COVID-19 pandemic.
 In September, Saied suspended the legislature and secured public backing in a July 25th 2022 referendum for a new constitution that weakens the parliament's powers in favour of the presidency.
-In fact, the new government does not need the approval of the parliament, and cannot be censored without a two-thirds majority of both parliament and a council of regional representatives, whose structure has yet to be defined.
-The first round of the parliamentary elections that took place in December 2022 saw just 11.2% of registered voters take part, the lowest turnout of any national vote since the 2011 revolt that overthrew Zine El Abidine Ben Ali.
-Most political parties have been sidelined by a system that bans candidates from declaring allegiance to a political grouping and called for a boycott of the elections, whose second round should take place at the end of January 2023.
+In fact, the new government does not need the approval of the parliament, and cannot be censored without a two-thirds majority of both parliament and a newly constituted council of regional representatives.

 Main Political Parties